Magical creatures in The Chronicles of Narnia: Talking animals

 In The Magician's Nephew, Lewis presents the creation account for the world of Narnia by the great lion Aslan, who was the first talking animal.
 As one of the final stages of creation, Aslan calls forth animals from the ground, similar to the biblical story.
 Later, Aslan grants some of these animals the ability to speak as he does.
 Throughout the series, a number of these talking animals are involved in the storyline primarily as allies to Aslan and the protagonists, though some such as the ape Shift operate as antagonists.
-Broadly speaking, talking animals can be divided into three categories: Avian, Mammal, and Reptile (there are no known talking fish or insects).
+Broadly speaking, talking animals can be divided into three categories: Avian, Mammal, and Reptile (there are no known talking fish, amphibians, or invertebrates).

-In addition to their increased vocal capacities, certain talking animals are also designated as being larger in size their non-speaking counterparts.
+In addition to their linguistic capacity, talking animals are also designated as being larger in size their non-speaking counterparts.
 For example in Prince Caspian, the talking mouse Reepicheep is described as being two to three feet tall while standing on his hind legs.

 Talking animals can permanently lose their ability to speak under certain circumstances.
-During the Telmarine occupation of Narnia, magical creatures were hunted down, and many talking animals retreated and became "dumb beasts."
+During the Telmarine occupation of Narnia, magical creatures were hunted down, and many talking animals retreated and devolved into "dumb beasts".
 One such bear was encountered by the Pevensie children and the red dwarf Trumpkin.
 During the events of The Last Battle, a talking cat named Ginger was allied with Shift and the Calormenes.
-In a demonstration of power, Ginger enters a stable to pretend to talk to the conglomerate god "Tashlan," not realizing that Tash himself was inside.
+In a demonstration of power, Ginger enters a stable to pretend to talk to the conglomerate god "Tashlan", not realizing that Tash himself was inside.
 The incident scares Ginger so badly he flees from the stable and hysterically climbs a tree, where the surrounding crowd notice that he visibly shrinks in size and screams nonsense until he reverts to a normal cat, a dumb beast.